 This course introduces students to concepts and tools to help them make good economic decisions.
 We explore the following questions: What does it mean to be an informed, globally-minded person?
 How do individuals, businesses, and governments allocate resources, and what should you do to prepare for financial security later in life?
 How do government policies and national budgets affect wealth and income?
 What economic tools should you understand now to ensure a secure financial future?
 Examining these questions will allow students to gain an understanding of the environment in which resource decisions are made.
 Note that the focus of this course is economic analysis rather than investments; however, we do discuss, briefly, very basic finance concepts.
 (This is not a course in investing!)

-Economics confronts these questions by looking at how individuals, firms, and nations confront the central problem of scarcity.
-The instructor will provide students with an introduction to the concepts of economics in a global world including supply and demand, rational individual and business decisions, types of economic systems, measures of wealth and income, currencies and foreign exchange, national budgets and economic pressures, and concepts underlying investing.
+In the course, we examine how economics confronts these questions by looking at how individuals, firms, and nations confront the central problem of scarcity.
+The instructor will provide students with an introduction to the concepts of economics in a global world including supply and demand, rational individual and business decisions, types of economic systems, measures of wealth and income, national budgets and economic pressures, inflation, social security, government regulation and concepts underlying investing.
 Theoretical material given during mini-lecture sessions will be supplemented by discussion sections and group work.

 Students will engage with the instructor and one another in problem solving, case study analysis, and project work using technology, data, and the Internet to analyze and predict economic and financial trends.
-Students are encouraged to bring their own laptop computers, iPads, or other electronic devices; however, these are not required.
+Students are encouraged to bring their own electronic devices (laptops, phones, etc.); however, these are not required.